hibernatusMV/allskycamera/README.md

 mkdir log
 ```
 2. Copy shell scripts to the bin directory
-3. To make the script work, WiringPi has to be installed (normally it is pre-installed).
+3. To make the scripts work, WiringPi has to be installed (normally it is pre-installed).
 Important for Pi 4 users:
    WiringPi has to be 2.52 or later.
 Check with

    ```bash